-- 1) Knock on the door. - 2) Introduce yourself to the resident. - 3) Perform hand hygiene. - a.
+- 1) Knock on the door.

+- 2) Introduce yourself to the resident.

+- 3) Perform hand hygiene.

+- a.
+Cover all surfaces of hands with hand sanitizer.

+- b.
+Rub your hands together until they are completely dry.

+- 4) Explain the procedure to the resident. - 5) Obtain a gait belt. - 6) Position the wheelchair arm or wheel so that it touches the side of the bed. - 7) Lock wheelchair brakes to ensure the resident's safety. - 8) Lock bed brakes to ensure the resident's safety. - 9) Bring the resident to a sitting position using proper body mechanics, with the bed positioned at a height that allows the resident's feet to rest naturally flat on the floor. - 10) Assist the resident in putting on non-skid footwear. - 11) Place a gait belt around the resident's waist to stabilize the trunk. - 12) Tighten the gait belt. - 13) Check the gait belt for tightness by slipping fingers between the gait belt and the resident. - 14) Grasp the gait belt in an underhand grip with both hands to stabilize the resident. - 15) Ensure the resident is stable. - 16) Bring the resident to a standing position using proper body mechanics. - 17) Do not ambulate the resident. - 18) Assist the resident in pivoting and sitting in a wheelchair in a controlled manner that ensures safety. - 19) Remove the gait belt. - 20) Leave the resident in a position of safety and comfort. - 21) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 4) Explain the procedure to the resident. - 5) Obtain a gait belt. - 6) Position the wheelchair arm/wheel touching the side of the bed. - 7) Lock wheelchair brakes to ensure resident's safety. - 8) Lock bed brakes to ensure resident's safety. - 9) Bring the resident to a sitting position using proper body mechanics with the bed placed at a height such that the resident's feet are naturally flat on the floor. - 10) Assist the resident in putting on non-skid footwear. - 11) Place a gait belt around the resident's waist to stabilize the trunk. - 12) Tighten gait belt. - 13) Check the gait belt for tightness by slipping fingers between the gait belt and the resident. - 14) Grasp the gait belt in an underhand grip with both hands to stabilize the resident. - 15) Ensure the resident is stable. - 16) Bring the resident to a standing position using proper body mechanics. - 17) Do not ambulate resident. - 18) Assist resident to pivot and sit in a wheelchair in a controlled manner that ensures safety. - 19) Remove gait belt.

-- 20) Leave the resident in a position of safety and comfort. - 21) Place the call light or signal calling device within easy reach of the resident. - 22) Maintain respectful, courteous interpersonal interactions at all times. - 23) Perform hand hygiene. - a.
-Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry.
+Rub your hands together until they are completely dry. - 22) Places resident within easy reach of the call light or signaling device, moving the wheelchair, if necessary. - 23) Maintain respectful, courteous interpersonal interactions at all times.

-Stand and Pivot-Transfer a Weight Bearing Resident from Wheelchair to Bed using a Gait Belt
+Stand and Pivot-Transfer a Weight-Bearing, Non-Ambulatory Resident from a Wheelchair to their Bed using a Gait Belt